Skip to main content

 Property Doctors as array of Doctor;

-InterSystems IRIS stores collection properties as instances of classes in the %Collection package.
-These classes contain the methods and properties that you can use to work with collections.
+InterSystems IRIS represents these collection properties as instances of classes in the %Collection package.
+These classes contain the methods and properties that you can use to work with these collections, as follows:

 Note: